Adventure is a State of Mind

 Every canal in Venice, Italy, is unique…much like the visa requirements for different countries!
 (Photo by Greg Kramos.)

 Occasionally you may also need to provide your passport information when booking a hotel or home rental, although this does not occur very often when making reservations.
-It’s more likely that you might need to show your passport at the time that you check into your lodging than when you make your reservations.
+It’s more likely that you will need to show your passport at the time you check into your lodging than when you make your reservations.

 Once you’ve used your passport for making plane reservations (and possibly reservations for where you’re going to stay), you likely won’t need it again until the day you depart on your trip.
 Make sure you put it someplace safe that you can remember.
-Not having your passport on the day you plan to leave the country is a guarantee that you are not going to be allowed to get on a flight!
+Not having your passport on the day you plan to leave the country is a guarantee you are not going to be allowed to get on a plane!

 Travel makes one modest.
 You see what a tiny place you occupy in the world.